aminurbd932/devops-notes/kubernates/3.replication-controller/README.md

 # Replication controller

+### A replicationController has three parts:
+i) A `label selector`, which determines what pods are in the ReplicationController’s scope. ii) A `replica count`, which specifies the desired number of pods that should be running. iii) A `pod template`, which is used when creating new pod replicas.

 ### Create a replication controller, it has 5 pods
 `kubectl create -f nginx-replication-controller.yaml`
 ### Check replication controller
 `kubectl get rc`

 ![kubectl get rc output](https://raw.githubusercontent.com/aminurbd932/devops-notes/main/kubernates/3.replication-controller/images/rc-5-pods.png)

+### View details of ReplicationController
+`kubectl describe rc <rc-name>`

 ### See 5 pods by command using
 `kubectl get pods`